BedrockStreaming/tech.bedrockstreaming.com/_posts/2015-03-30-superagent-mock.md

 - we, the frontend team, are building an [isomorphic][isomorphic]SPA application using [React.JS][react-website] and the [flux pattern][flux-website]

 # Develop frontend before the APIs

-We started the projet at the same time than the other backend team.
-At that time, we didn't have the web services needeed for our application.
-We looked for the best way to develop the application without waiting thoses webservices availables.
+Both teams started the project at the same time, meaning that at the beginning, we didn't have the webservices needed for our application.
+We looked for the best way to develop the application without waiting for those webservices to become available.

 # Interface